Trudy Rubin: King Trump threatens to tear America apart

 Even Vice President JD Vance had advised the list be culled to exclude the most violent, who had attacked police.
 These were insurrectionists who tried, on Trump’s orders, to stop the certification of the free and fair 2020 election.

 Trump set free wannabe cop-killers who also threatened to kill Vice President Mike Pence, including the leaders of the dangerous white nationalist groups the Proud Boys and the Oath Keepers.
-The first two released, Andrew and Matthew Valentin, brothers from Pennsylvania, had just been sentenced to 2½ years for assaulting uniformed police.
+The first two released, Andrew and Matthew Valentin, brothers from Pennsylvania, had just been sentenced to two and a half years for assaulting uniformed police.

 King Trump was clarifying that his campaign promises to ultra-MAGA fans meant more than inaugural promises to “protect law-abiding citizens.”